Written by Mal Webb

 They'd've split the difference 'twixt 50 and 60 to arrive... at 55

-We could've tuned to the flouros, jammed with a bandsaw
+We could've tuned to the fluoros, jammed with a bandsaw

 Had a techno rave with a microwave

-Used the moan of the fridge like the drone of a didge. if only
+Used the moan of a fridge like the drone of a didge. if only

 NOISY: